The course will be reopening later in the year (Spring 2019). Be the first to know when enrolment reopens by joining my mailing list:

 Hey, I'm Ry Naylor and I am a British guitar instructor and professional transcriber based in Toulouse, France, with over twenty years of experience.

 I am passionate about enlightening my students’ understanding of what they play through the application of music theory in a clear, concise and fun way.

-This approach is behind my hugely successful Instagram account with over 38,000 followers, and my YouTube channel with over 26,000 subscribers and more than 2.9 MILLION views.
+This approach is behind my hugely successful Instagram account with over 43,000 followers, and my YouTube channel with over 27,000 subscribers and over 3 MILLION views.